Dr Gopal R Periyannan

 - Role of metalloproteases in cell signaling and cancer metastasis.

 Within my research, I use molecular biological/cloning techniques in bacterial and yeast expression systems to obtain the proteins of interest.
-Easy-to-handle eukaryotic model systems, such as fission and budding yeasts and functional genomic techniques, are employed to understand the functional significance of these metalloenzymes in eukaryotes.
+Easy-to-handle eukaryotic model systems, such as C. elegans, functional genomic techniques, are employed to understand the functional significance of these metalloenzymes in eukaryotes.